 ‘This has clearly gone bad.’
 I thought.

 As it turns out, I had purchased gelatin instead of collagen.
 While gelatin and collagen are closely related and both very healthy, they’re not exactly the same.
 The most obvious difference is that gelatin causes foods to solidify – this is great if you’re making jello.
 It’s not so great for sipping tea.
-And while I love jello, I simply cannot consume enough; whereas collagen is easily added to my tea everyday.
+And while I love jello, I simply cannot consume enough.
+Collagen goes into my tea every day.

-Both collagen and gelatin are derived from the hides, hooves and bones of animals.
+Both collagen and gelatin are derived from the hides, hooves, and bones of animals.
 Our ancestors and traditional cultures around the world largely consumed collagen and gelatin.
-No part of an animal was wasted and the bones in particular made great broth.
-In present day diets however, these nutrients are sorely lacking.
+No part of an animal was wasted.
+The bones, in particular, made great broth.
+In present-day diets, however, these nutrients are sorely lacking.
 We mostly consume muscle meats, which can throw our amino acid consumption off balance.

 The Benefits of Collagen and How It Differs From Gelatin

-Simply put, gelatin is cooked collagen.
-It is found in foods like bone broth and will cause your food to gel.
+Gelatin is cooked collagen.
+It makes food gel and is in foods like bone broth.
 Hydrolyzed collagen (which is the same as collagen hydrosylate) is more processed, which actually is not a bad thing.
-This processing allows it not only to be dissolvable in liquid, but also more easily digestible by breaking up the proteins into smaller pieces.
+This processing allows it not only to be dissolvable in liquid but also more easily digestible by breaking up the proteins into smaller pieces.
 This makes collagen a great option for those with gut issues.
-Collagen has a low molecular weight and a high amount of glycine, lycine and proline.
+Collagen has a low molecular weight and a high amount of glycine, lycine, and proline.

 Because we rapidly produce less collagen after the age of 25, we begin to see wrinkles, sallow skin and joint issues that get worse over time.
 Taking collagen daily has a myriad of benefits including…